fangoaish/SQL__eCommerce-Analysis-for-Maven-Fuzzy-Factory/README.md

 ## Product Analysis
 ### _9) Evaluate the impact of introducing new products by tracking monthly sessions to the /products page and changes in click-through rates, along with improvements in conversion rates from /products to placing orders._
    - Why do I want to know?
-      - to learn how customers interact with each of your products, and how ell each product converts customers
+      - to learn how customers interact with each of our products, and how well each product converts customers
    - So what?
-      - Understand which of your products generate the most interest on multi-product showcase pages
+      - Understand which of our products generate the most interest on multi-product showcase pages
-      - Analyzing the impact on website conversion rates when you add a new product
+      - Analyzing the impact on website conversion rates when we add a new product
       - Build product-specific conversion funnels to understand whether certain products convert better than others
    - Measured by?
       - We'll use website_pageviews data to identify users who viewed the /product page and see which products they clicked next